michaeldll/cria/README.md

 # cria

-This is a barebones work-in-progress WebGPU library.
+This is a barebones work-in-progress WebGPU library with a WebGL fallback.

 ## hunter-gatherer boilerplate

-A Typescript and WebGL/WebGPU boilerplate.
+An esbuild, Typescript, SASS, and WebGL/WebGPU boilerplate.
 As barebones I'm willing to go.

 Featuring: